ishani-tagore/IMDB_Sentiment_Analysis_ML_2023/README.md

 Network (RNN) structure that stores a hidden state to capture dependencies in a data sequence (like token contexts in movie reviews).
-It was created to tackle the vanishing gradient issue in RNNs, where weights for tokens that are distant from the current token in the sequence are zeroed out, resulting in their exclusion.
+It was created to tackle the vanishing gradient issue in RNNs, where weights for tokens that are distant from the current token in the sequence are zeroed out, resulting in their exclusion. <br>
 To preserve dependencies over a long sequence of data, the LSTM uses an additional cell state to store relevant contexts that may still be useful for future steps, even if they aren't recent.
 At each step, this memory is updated using a sigmoid activation to forget and add new contexts based on the current inputs and hidden state.
 Then, another sigmoid activation is used to selectively update the hidden state for the next step.
-The cell shown below depicts a single step in the LSTM sequence.
+The cell shown below depicts a single step in the LSTM sequence.  <br>

-Here is our basic idea into utilizing LSTM:
+Here is our basic idea into utilizing LSTM: <br>
 1. Data preparation: the movie review dataset needs to be preprocessed to remove any irrelevant information and convert into numerical data;
 2. Tokenization: The text data needs to be tokenized into individual words or phrases that